 Really, you have to find a diet that fits your needs and lifestyle.
 Think of a diet as a “tool;” if your life is imbalanced, you don’t exercise regularly, or you lack discipline in following through with what is required, you are going to have trouble finding success with any diet.

 If you are a busy person who values convenience over freedom of choice and variety of foods, then Nutrisystem is more likely to work for you.

 If you don’t like the idea of meal delivery (and certain foods being off-limits) or you benefit from the extra support of in-person meetings, then Nutrisystem probably won’t work as a long-term weight loss solution for you.

 Considering trying it?
 You can check out today’s best deal for Nutrisystem here.

 Before signing up for Nutrisystem (or any diet) you should know how to quit.
 In this case, by signing up for auto-delivery through the new customer promotion, you are committing to at least 2 months of Nutrisystem.

 If Nutrisystem isn’t working or you don’t like it, you can cancel within the first 14 days without penalty.
-However, if you cancel after 14 days but prior to receiving your second month’s order, you will be billed $125.
-(The amount you “saved” through the promotion) Here’s more about the cancellation policy.
+However, if you cancel after 14 days but prior to receiving your second month’s order, you will be billed a $125 penalty.
+(The amount you “saved” through their new customer promotion) Here’s more about the cancellation policy.